TimeIsMe/linux_driver/README.md

 ---irqkey	There is atomic operation, kernel timer and interrupt for key.

----blockio	Inherit from irqkey, and change the nonblock poll to block read.
+---blockio	Inherit from irqkey, and change the app poll to block read.

+---noblockio	Inherit from blockio, and change block read to nonblock poll.

 ---interprocess_communication	It's a directory about interprocess communication.
 &nbsp;&nbsp;&nbsp;|---1_pipe	It's implement interprocess communication using pipe.